What is chronic wasting disease?

 Wear rubber gloves when field dressing and processing animals.

-Bone out the meat from your animal.
+Bone out the meat from your animal, and minimize handling of brain and spinal tissues.

 Wash hands and instruments thoroughly after field dressing is completed.